 The project made such a strong impression within the client’s organization that as a consequence, the CIO mandated that all future projects valued at more than $400K be delivered using Agile, and initiated a company-wide Agile training program.

 P.S.
 As an added bonus for us, we were later awarded a separate $2.7M sole-sourced project.
-Now that’s what I call a win-win.
+Now that’s what we call a win-win.